 Yesterday, 270 English Language Learners at Welch Middle School attended the inaugural ELL Student Summit.
 The event organized by Welch MS staff and the Multilingual Programs department informed students about the critical components of TELPAS/STAAR, Linguistic Accommodations and Exit Criteria, grades, attendance, and a motivational testimonial from two Wisdom HS seniors and former ELL students.

-Deshonta Everett, Assistant Principal at Welch, explained that this is a “perfect way to encourage students to take ownership of their learning goals.
+Deshonta Everett, Dean of Instruction at Welch, explained that this is a “perfect way to encourage students to take ownership of their learning goals.
 This builds up their courage and ensures that we motivate and help this subgroup become even more successful.”

 Multilingual Program Specialists Vickie Tucker and Torrie Richardson instructed 6th, 7th an 8th graders on the TELPAS expectations and the main focus for these assessments.